Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

 # Adding a New Attribute to our Playlist

 The new action will be our form for making a new playlist.
 For now playlists just have two attributes: `title` and `description`.
 We can always add more!
-Let's add an attribute called `video_urls` so that we can save links to the videos themselves.
+Let's add an attribute called `videos` so that we can save links to the videos themselves.

 First let's add what the user sees - the `playlists_new.html` form input field.